 In one or two instances, we’ve even seen initial project plans drawn up with pressing deadlines for installation (often mission-critical, with million-pound ‘go-lives’) but without consideration for transport ‘what can go wrong, might…’ along the way – even if that’s down to the weather.
 This is why it’s so important to work with a project freight forwarder, with realistic and robust plans.

 Estimating the costs

-Looking back at the projects we’ve been involved in, we estimate (and we think this is a conservative figure), we estimate that most critical infrastructure clients will save +3% of a project’s predicted forwarding costs by choosing us as the partner for end-to-end freight forwarding.
+Looking back at the projects we’ve been involved in, we estimate (and we think this is a conservative figure), that most critical infrastructure clients will save +3% of a project’s predicted forwarding costs by choosing us as the partner for end-to-end freight forwarding.
 How do we work that out?
 It’s simple: the alternative is to ‘bottom dollar’ specialist freight with disconnected partners.

 However, the real cost difference is often much much higher.
 The elephants in the room are the cost of missing construction schedules, not hitting go-live dates, and other parties having to reschedule their works.
 These sums very quickly dwarf any perceived freight savings.
 Predictability is a key ingredient to any supply chain.

 International freight and shipping firms talk about close collaboration but – specifically when it comes to over-sized, critical assets – that doesn’t mean they can deliver on the promise if there’s more than one partner-link in the heavy asset supply chain.
 There needs to be overall effective project management, or the client’ real interests are not being actively promoted.